jsspencer/testcode/docs/userconfig.rst

         tc.nprocs
             replaced with the number of processors the test is run on.

-    Default: 'tc.program tc.args tc.input > tc.output 2> tc.error' in serial
+    Default: 'tc.program tc.args tc.input > tc.output 2> tc.error'.
+The complete command
-    and 'launch_parallel tc.program tc.args tc.input > tc.output 2> tc.error' in
-    parallel, where launch_parallel is specified above.
+    used to invoke the program is run_cmd_template in serial runs and launch_parallel run_cmd_template in parallel runs, where launch_parallel is specified above.
 The parallel version is only used if the number of processors to run a test on is greater than zero. skip_args [string]
     Arguments to supply to the program to test whether to skip the comparison of the test and benchmark.
 Default: null string.